Signpost AI Logo

 6. Best Practices

-- Store sensitive API keys in environment variables rather than hardcoding them
+• Store sensitive API keys in environment variables and reference them via selectedKeyName

 7. Troubleshooting Tips

-- Check that the endpoint URL is valid and accessible from your environment
+• Check that the endpoint URL is properly formatted and accessible

-- Verify authentication credentials are correctly configured in your stored keys
+• Verify authentication credentials are correctly configured in environment variables

-- Monitor timeout settings for slow external APIs that may need longer response times
+• Monitor timeout settings for slow APIs and adjust accordingly